anirudh2019/Automated_proctoring_system/README.md

 IVP mini project

 Issues:
+- RAM is not getting cleared after ending proctoring system
-1. Noface count, face_verif and multiple count for each frame happening
+- Noface count, face_verif and multiple count for each frame happening
-2. press a button to capture for face recogn
+- press a button to capture for face recogn
-3. Mobile detection
+- Mobile detection